 The typical output of a NWP model run will have thousands of fields, each of which can be considered to be “a coverage”, this number is unmanageable and a method of grouping them is needed.

 A new concept was therefore introduced that treats the contents of NWP (a numerical weather prediction model) as a collection of coverages grouped by vertical level type.
 This will reduce the number of coverages to a manageable level.
-The these coverage collections have unique identifiers.
+These coverage collections have unique identifiers.

 The grouping of coverages by vertical level type enables the description of a “4D” coverage.